moenigin/classify_neurons/manual.md

 group by isolating it in the viewer (press "X" or by manually deselect all other cells).
 Then press control + "]".
 The neuron will be removed from that group.

 Press ctrl+s to save the data.
-Regular automatic save comes soon!
+Data is automatically saved at a time interval specified on start, default = 600 sec.

 Press ctrl+delete to exit the program.
 This will automatically save the class assignments.